Richard Hallows

 Additive properties

-I avoid overriding properties within components.
+I avoid overriding properties within components to simplify the mental model.

 example-component {